Prefer to download this information? Here is a PDF version of this guidance.

 Motivation

-Students engage in pro bono work for a range of reasons, including but not limited to:
+Students engage in pro bono work for many reasons, including:

 Legal services that student volunteers can assist with